 First, there is a clear explanation of each, then a thorough comparison that uses empirical data to describe common pain-points.

 Any great content strategy must also include video

 Writing about these five topics is a great way to get started with inbound marketing.
 However, just producing written content is not enough.

 A true content marketing strategy is not just about the written word.
 Increasingly, site visitors expect to see video.

 We recommend using video to address the same topics listed above.
 After all, when it comes to building trust, video is a game changer.
 When we see and hear a person speak, we start to feel like we know them.
 In turn, we begin to forge a connection through the screen.

 Savvy content marketers can use this to their advantage, employing both written and video content to connect with as many potential customers as possible.

-Getting started with your content marketing initiative
+Getting started with your inbound marketing initiative

 Embracing inbound marketing means shifting many aspects of your marketing strategy, including budget and personnel.
 In order to do so effectively, plan on hiring a content manager who can orchestrate the entire operation — from writing content to planning content strategy, interviewing subject matter experts, building email marketing campaigns, and more.

 We’ve worked with businesses in the medical field who have seen great success in content marketing — and we believe the industry is ripe for broader implementation of the They Ask, You Answer methodology.
-After all, health care touches all of us.
+After all, healthcare touches all of us.